St John's Co-Cathedral

 Religious

-This masterpiece was created by the acknowledged Italian artistic genius and hell-raiser in 1608.
-Caravaggio was on the run from his native Rome after one of his bar fights resulted in the death of a fellow brawler.
-He fled to Naples to escape Roman law then crossed over the sea, where the Maltese Knights of the order of St John, thrilled at having an artist of such repute in their midst made him one of the order and commissioned him to paint this magnificent work featuring their sponsor (ie St John) for the altar of their new cathedral.
-It was the largest work Caravaggio ever created and the only one he ever saw fit to put his signature on.
+At the time the artist was on the run from his native Rome after one of his frequent bar brawls resulted in the death of a fellow drinker.
+He fled first to Naples to escape Roman law then over the sea to Malta, where the Maltese Knights of the order of St John were thrilled at having such a famous artist on their island.

-St John’s is open from 9.30am to 4.30pm Monday to Friday and 9.30am to 12.30pm on Saturdays.
-It’s closed on Sundays.
-Admission is €6 for adults, €4.60 for OAPs, €3.50 for students and is free for under 12s.
+The cathedral is open to visitors from 9.30am to 4.30pm Monday to Friday and 9.30am to 12.30pm on Saturdays but is closed on Sundays.
+Standard admission is €6 for adults but it’s cheaper at €4.60 for OAPs, €3.50 for students and free for under 12s.

 Further Information